23/videolivesearch.js/README.md

 - *searchVideos* (Boolean) true // Search for videos
 - *searchChannels* (Boolean) false // Search for channels
 - *searchTags* (Boolean) false  // Search for tags
-- *showHeadlines* (Boolean) true  // Show ha headline for each section
+- *showHeadlines* (Boolean) true  // Show a headline for each section
 - *videoHeadline* (String) "Videos" // Headline for the video section
 - *channelHeadline* (String) "Channels" // Headline for the channel section
 - *tagHeadline* (String) "Tags" // Headline for the tag section